tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 **Improved quality**: Enhances the overall services quality, security, and performance; improves data quality and data integrity by embedding the quality requirements into design and assurance process.

 ## Key Considerations of Compliance Testing
-API Provide **SHOULD** take the following key considerations during the design of the compliance test:
+API Providers should take the following key considerations into account when designing the compliance test:

 - Align Compliance Testing to business use cases, ensuring the process is easy to adopt